samboy/ChessVariantResearch/TurtleShell/README.md

 being in check, the game is immediately won for the person who moved their king across the board.

+# Repetition of move

+It is not allowed to make a move which recreates a position previously played in this game.
+This is called, in Go, a “Ko” rule.
+When playing with a computer, the computer would enforce this rule.
+When playing on a physical board, the rule would be more subjectively enforced: Someone appearing to repeat the same move would be asked to make another move or forfeit the game.

 # Objective

 The object of the game is to checkmate the opponent’s king, or to place